DavidFW1960/bom-weather-card/README.md

 ~~~~
 Note that different weather stations have different monitored conditions available.
 Some include pressure for example.
 See the BOM Sensor docs to see other options and try them with your weather station.
 I am also using secrets.yaml to set station and name.

+YOU MUST also install and configure the Custom Component BOM FTP Forecast for this card.

 The next two steps are completed differently based on the version of HA you are using:
 - Pre 0.84 or if using yaml mode in 0.84 or above : Add to your ui-lovelace.yaml file.
 - Using storage mode in 0.84 or above use the "Raw Config Editor" to add the reference and definition to the config.